dhh1128/cfa/README.md

 Files that lack this special status in a CFA are called __co files__.

-If the same audio recording is saved in both .flac and .mp3 format, the two files might be bound into a CFA that is directed toward the *pre* FLAC version (which is lossless), with the lossy MP3 as a *co*.
+If the same audio recording is saved in both .flac and .mp3 format, the two files might be bound into a CFA that is directed toward the *pre* FLAC version (which is lossless), with the lossy MP3 as a *co* file.

-A common CFA is not directed toward *pre*; it models a simple set in which all bound files are *co*.
+A common CFA is not directed toward *pre*; it models a simple set in which all bound files are *co* files with one another.

 A given file may have *pre* status in one CFA, and *co* status in another.